packetzero/abstractpb/README.md

 Be able to tell when Primitive type fields are set.
 All primitive types are wrapped in objects for this reason.

 ### 5. Objective-C Helpers
-When using Objective-C on MacOS / OS X, the C++ libprotobuf can be awkward, and you need to explicitly convert to/from NSStrings.
+When using Objective-C on MacOS / OS X, the C++ libprotobuf can be awkward, and you need to explicitly convert to/from NSStrings or NSData.
+While there is an (Objective-C implementation of libprotobuf)[https://github.com/google/protobuf/releases], the focus of this project is for cross-platform C++ applications.

 ## Guidelines